readyready15728/misc/awakemud-notes.md

 * There is a Matrix terminal in a back room at the Blue Wyvern.
 * Daniella at Friendship Restaurant on Council Island offers work for less experienced runners (minimum reputation 100).
+* For her "salad", head to the wooded roundabout in Council Island, then go south, then west.
+The other ingredient is up the dirt road just west of J'valdi.
+* Jake Albright at Friendship Restaurant on Council Island offers work.
 * Unnamed Software Store in the mezzanine of the Aztech Pyramid has various ActiveSofts for sale.
 * If something happens to my Ruger 100 I can get another on the eastern side